Fixing a Leaking Hose Reel

 The leader hose is supposed to have a garden hose washer in the coupling to prevent it from leaking.
 When I was assembling and installing the hose reel, I noticed it didn't have a washer but didn't think anything of it.

-Garden hose washers are inexpensive and you can find them at your local hardware store for a couple of bucks for a pack of 10.
-It's good to have some extras in case the hose reel, or your hose starts leaking.
-Over time they wear down as well as get hard and brittle which causes them to leak.
+Over time the rubber washers wear down as well as get hard and brittle which causes them to leak so it's important to replace them every few years.
 They just slip into the garden hose connector.
 You need to push it in all the way to the bottom.
 Once it's in, it won't fall out, but you can pull it out with a pair of needle nose pliers if you ever need to replace it.

-Luckily I had one available and I was able to complete the install.
 UPDATE 6/28/09: Around the time I posted this blog entry I emailed Suncast's customer support department and provided them with the product information, copy of receipt and a list of the parts that I would need to fix the leaking hose reel.
 In about 2 weeks I received an email that my parts will be sent out to me, another couple of weeks later and I received a shipping notice.
 It took about a month to receive the parts but Suncast honored their warranty without any problems.
-No issues trying to convince them the stuff was really missing and they provided another packet of silicon grease which I requested since I would have to take the reel holder off the base.
-I'm very happy with this purchase.
-Some parts of my lawn wouldn't get watered because I dreaded removing the hose and then hanging it back up.
-That's not the case anymore.

 I've only had it installed for a couple of hours, so this isn't going to be a comprehensive review, but I wanted to share my initial impressions of the Suncast Slide Tracker Hose Reel (STA125B).